ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 <grid-example title='Simple Pivot' name='simple-pivot' type='generated' options='{ "enterprise": true, "exampleHeight": 605, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>

-## Full vs Partial Store
+## Infinite Scroll

-The Pivoting mechanics are almost identical with the [Full Store](/server-side-model-row-stores/) and [Partial Store](/server-side-model-row-stores/).
-The difference is that when using the Partial Store, data will be requested in blocks and could be requested to have sorting and / or filtering applied.
+The Pivoting mechanics are almost identical regardless of using Infinite Scroll.
+The difference is that when using the Infinite Scroll, data will be requested in blocks and could be requested to have sorting and / or filtering applied.

-All the examples presented in this section use the Partial Store as it covers all the semantics found when using both store types.
+All the examples presented in this section use Infinite Scroll as it covers all the semantics for both scenarios.

 ## Example: Pivot Column Groups